Lokidottir/parameterized-typesystems/README.md

           -- ...
 ```

 ...and redefine typechecking as `Term t -> m t`, and inference to `Term (Maybe t) -> m (Term t)`.
-Not only this but we can definetypeclasses for both inference and typechecking:
+Not only this but we can define typeclasses for both inference and typechecking:

 ```haskell
 {-# LANGUAGE MultiParamTypeClasses #-}